omz/Dash-Plugin-for-Xcode/README.md

 ## Usage & Installation

 1. Download the source, build the Xcode project and restart Xcode.
 The plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 To uninstall, just remove the plugin from there (and restart Xcode).
 2. To use - **Option-Click** any method/class/symbol in Xcode's text editor.
-If you prefer the keyboard, set up a shortcut in Xcode's Preferences > Key Bindings for **Quick Help for Selected Item**.
-3. If you select "Dash Integration > Replace Reference" in the "Edit" menu, Dash will only open when you click a link in the "Quick Help" popup.
+3. If you prefer the keyboard, set up a shortcut in Xcode's Preferences > Key Bindings for **Quick Help for Selected Item**.

-If you choose "Replace Reference", Dash will be able to disambiguate between similar results (e.g. clicking on `boolValue` in something like `[foo boolValue]`, where `foo` is an `NSString *`, will open the page for `-[NSString boolValue]` vs. `-[NSNumber boolValue]`) and even find a result if a simple text search were to fail.
+4. If you select "Dash Integration > Replace Reference" in the "Edit" menu, Dash will only open when you click a link in the "Quick Help" popover.

 ## Automatic Platform Detection
 The plugin can use Xcode's current active scheme to determine which docset to search (iOS or OS X).
 Using this feature, ONLY the iOS or OS X docsets will be searched, so you might not want this if, for example, you also want to search the Cocos2D docset.